jakejunk/junker.dev/server/src/main/resources/notes/foit-and-kintsugi.md

 # The Flash Of Invisible Text, and Kintsugi

-Using local fonts feel like something that should be easy.
+Using local fonts feels like something that should be easy.
 And it is, to an extent.
-Just host the font on the server, write the needed [`@font-face`](https://developer.mozilla.org/en-US/docs/Web/CSS/@font-face) rule, and then take in the beauty of that revamped section header.
+Just host the font,
+write the needed [`@font-face`](https://developer.mozilla.org/en-US/docs/Web/CSS/@font-face) rule, and then take in the beauty of that revamped section header.
 But wait, I think I saw something...